hypothe/ARP_headers/docs/algorithms_explained.md

 6. Set the IDs (*msg_set_ids(...)*): the turn leader is the same we received, and the ID is our ID
 7. Now it is possible to fill in the sending time (*msg_set_sent(...)*)
 8. And deliver the message to the next node, whatever it will be.
+9.	**only if you're not the last node**, send a copy of the same message to the turn leader.
+It's important to take into account this:*don't send twice this message to the turn leader*.
+So, if the node is not the last one of the turn, it have to execute this step; otherwise, go on.
-9. We have then to be ready for the next message: the votation_t or another message_t, depending on how many times we passed into this loop
+10. We have then to be ready for the next message: the votation_t or another message_t, depending on how many times we passed into this loop
-10. If we already performed 10 turns for all 10 different Turn Leaders, exit.
+11. If we already performed 10 turns for all 10 different Turn Leaders, exit.

 #### Algorithm for the turn leader: